-A voice name - If you create a voice name for a number, you can then dial that number by saying the voice name into your handset.
-This icon appears [©] to the left of the Contacts type icon if a voice name is assigned.
+- A Speed Dial number When you store a phone number, it is assigned a Speed Dial number.
+You can accept the default Speed Dial number or change it. - A voice name If you create a voice name for a number, you can then dial that number by saying the voice name into your phone.
+This icon appears © to the left of the Contacts type icon if a voice name is assigned.